fliegwerk/sfml-cardioid/README.md

-# SFML Time Tables Cardioid
+# SFML Times Tables Cardioid

 ![Screenshot of the UI of the program](screenshot.png)